 If you have an exam scheduled between 10pm and 6.59am in the time zone you’re living in, you may be eligible for a special arrangement.

-If you can’t get the required supporting documentation for your application, you will need to provide a statutory declaration or student declaration with information about your illness, injury or misadventure.
+If you can’t get the required supporting documentation for your application, you will need to provide a statutory declaration with information about your illness, injury or misadventure.

-‘I was severely impacted by [sickness, injury, misadventure etc.] from [include the relevant dates].
+‘I was severely impacted by [sickness, injury, misadventure etc.] from [start date] to [end date].

 This [illness, injury, misadventure] caused [briefly describe symptoms or issues you experienced].